Ast3risk-ops/guides/docs/games/pc/tf2/demos.md

     [Source](https://wiki.teamfortress.com/wiki/Replay_Editor#Rendering)

+    ??? abstract "Converting using `ffmpeg`"
+        If you have `ffmpeg`, you can use the following command for converting your TGAs and wavefile into a video (run from your tf2 output folder):
+        ```
+        ffmpeg -r 23.976 -start_number 0 -i frame_%04d.tga -i audio.wav -pix_fmt yuv420p -c:v libx264 blabla.mp4
+        ```
+        where:

+        - `23.976` is the framerate for your movie
+        - `-c:v libx264` is the x264 codec
+        - `blabla.mp4` is your output file

+        You can also add `-ss <time>` to cut garbage in the start where it fast forwards the replay.
+If the fast forward thing happens on the 1st frame (frame_0000), divide 1/23.976 and you'll get the amount of seconds you need to cut from the start.
+Result: `-ss 00:00:00.042`

+Raw encoding tends to be much faster then reencoding movies into MP4, but rendered raw files tend to take up to 15GBs of free space.

 1. Select the take of the replay you want to render.

-1. Click **Save to movie...**
+2. Click **Save to movie...**

-1. Enter your preferred settings.
+3. Enter your preferred settings.

-1. Click **Go**.
+4. Click **Go**.

-1. Wait for your replay to finish rendering.
+5. Wait for your replay to finish rendering.

-1. Once finished, click on your saved movie (in the **Movies** section) in the replay menu.
+6. Once finished, click on your saved movie (in the **Movies** section) in the replay menu.

-1. Click **Export** and choose the name and location to export to.
+7. Click **Export** and choose the name and location to export to.

-1. You should find your movie where you exported it to.
+8. You should find your movie where you exported it to.

-1. Share it with your friends!

 ??? note "For Linux users"
     You may get a filesystem error when exporting your movie, that's okay.